samthorold/scribbles/docs/30-other-risk-controls.md

 Claims control systems mitigate the consequences of a financial risk that has occurred by guarding against fraudulent or excessive claims.

+eg have a cap on the maximum payout for [peril].

+or an excess to reduce the cost of claims.

+Or exclusions

 For some products (e.g. income protection) claims management continues during claim.

+Strict policy wording

 ## Management control systems

+Have good

 - Data recording
 - Accounting and auditing